FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/updating/index.rst

 Updating Components of the Control System
 =========================================

-Certain components of the FTC Control System will periodically recieve updates.
+Certain components of the FTC Control System will periodically receive updates.
 Teams should make sure to update each component of the Control System to the latest released version.